 A lot of people have skin issues—redness, rashes, swelling, blistering, or discoloration.
 I addressed this in the previous blog on preparation.
 Remember: do not put anything topical on your skin area at this time that you haven’t submitted to your team for approval.
+Other tips regarding bathing and skin treatment are in the previous blog.

 CHOOSE your thoughts wisely.
 This is no time to let doubts and fear dictate your thoughts.
 You’re going to think about something anyway; it might as well be productive and positive.